On L\'evy processes conditioned to avoid zero: Introduction

 \section{Introduction}

-The main purpose of this work is to construct L\'evy processes conditioned to avoid zero.
+The aim of this work is to construct L\'evy processes conditioned to avoid zero.
 This question is relevant only when $0$ is non-polar.
 Then the event ``not hitting zero'' has zero probability and hence a standard analytical approach consists on finding an adequate excessive function for the process killed at the first hitting time of zero and then use Doob's $h$-transformation technique.
 A good understanding of the associated excessive function allows us to establish analytical and pathwise properties of the constructed process.
 This is the approach that has been used by Yano \cite{Yano10}, under the assumption that the L\'evy process is symmetric.
-So, our results can be seen as a generalization of the results obtained by Yano.
-A probabilistic approach for constructing L\'evy processes conditioned to avoid zero bears on the idea that the construction can be performed by conditioning the process not to hit zero up to an independent exponential time of parameter $q$, and then make $q\to 0,$ so that the conditioning affect the process all over the time interval $[0,\infty).$ This is a generic approach that has been used in several contexts.
+The harmonic function obtained by Yano in \cite{Yano10} has been used to construct L\'evy processes conditioned to avoid zero in the symmetric case.
+Recently, Yano carried a similar study for asymmetric L\'evy processes \cite{Yano13}.
+The author in \cite{Yano13} gives some additional conditions in order to prove the existence of the harmonic function and he obtains an expression for it.
+Using a different approach, our work generalizes the results obtained in \cite{Yano10} and recovers those ones concerning to harmonic functions obtained in \cite{Yano13}.
+Moreover, we propose a probabilistic approach for constructing L\'evy processes conditioned to avoid zero, it relies on the idea that the construction can be performed by conditioning the process not to hit zero up to an independent exponential time with parameter $q$, and then make $q\to 0,$ so that the conditioning takes effect on the process all over the time interval $[0,\infty).$ This is a generic approach that has been used in several contexts.
 See for instance Chaumont and Doney~\cite{Chaumont-Doney05} and the reference therein, where the case of L\'evy processes conditioned to stay positive is investigated.
-We will prove that in our setting this procedure gives a non-degenerate limit and that both constructions coincide.
+We will prove that in our setting this procedure gives a non-degenerate limit and that this and the construction via Doob's $h$-transformation technique coincide.

+The paper is organized as follows.
+In Section 2 the main results are stated.
+Some notations are introduced in section 2.1 and main results are stated in section 2.2.
+Section 3 is divided in two parts.
+The first part concerns the study of a sequence that defines as a limit the invariant function, some preliminary results and their proofs are given in this section.
+The second part is devoted to the study of an auxiliary needed function in most of the proofs in Section 4.
+Section 4 is devoted to prove the main theorems.
+In Section 5 two examples are studied where it is possible to compute explicitly the invariant function: the alpha-stable process and that of spectrally negative L\'evy process, i.e., processes with no positive jumps.